How To Talk So Others Will Listen

 Keep Your Expectations Realistic

-One way you can get into trouble is expecting to get your way or resolve something immediately.
+One way you can get into trouble is expecting to get your way or to resolve something immediately.
 Assuming that you can resolve things in one conversation isn’t always realistic.
 Talking things out often requires more time.
 Healthy communication takes plenty of patience to both listen and get your point across.

 Getting defensive makes listening more difficult.
 Emotional reactions happen fast and increase with intensity when they’re ignored.
 That’s when behaviors like “hitting below the belt” can show up.
 You start getting loud, swearing, and calling each other names.
 Sometimes, it even gets physical.
 These forms of anger are hard to repair later.